Chopta

 Chopta is a small region of meadows and evergreen forest area, a part of Kedarnath wildlife sanctuary located in Uttarakhand state, India and a base for trekking to Tungnath, the third temple of Panch Kedar which lies 3.5 km away.
 Located at a distance of 1.5 km from Tungnath is Chandrashila, a summit rising to over 4000 m.

 Chopta is an unspoiled natural destination lying in the lap of the Uttarakhand Himalayas and offers views of the imposing Himalayan range including Trishul, Nanda Devi and Chaukhamba.
 It is located at an elevation of 2709 m above sea level.
 Chopta village is surrounded by forests of pine, deodar and rhododendron and is rich in flora and fauna include rare species of birds and musk deer.

 Location

-This place is popularly known as 'Mini Switzerland'.
 It lies 45 km from Ukhimath, 162 km from Rishikesh and approximately 450 km from the capital Delhi.
-The best time to visit this hillside is from April to November.
 Chopta is also a popular destination during the winter months due to the snowfall that the area experiences.
 Tungnath temple and Chandrashila are covered with snow from December to March.
-Chopta can be reached from Rishikesh via Rudraprayag, Kund, Ukhimath OR via Rudraprayag, Karnprayag, Chamoli, Gopeshwar, Mandal.
+Chopta can be reached from Rishikesh via Rudraprayag, Kund, and Ukhimath or via Rudraprayag, Karnprayag, Chamoli, Gopeshwar, and Mandal.

-Chopta is simply accessible as it is situated on the road connecting Gopeshwar with Guptkashi.
+Chopta is easily accessible as it is situated on the road connecting Gopeshwar with Guptkashi.
 Wake up with cool healthy breeze and chirping of birds in Chopta.
 The morning view from Chopta is invigorating when the crimson rays of the sun kiss the snow-laden Himalayas.